outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - alternative formats/variables
         - vector paths: store method to generate a particular vector
         - vector boundaries: store info about vectors with similar interaction layers (like 'interacting with a sphere of radius 1')
+        - vector gaps: store info about a space lacking vectors in a vector space
+        - vector bases (core sets): store info about alternate basis vector sets describing a vector space according to different bases of change units
+        - vector shapes: shapes formed by vectors

   - example of a vertex of a structure, like vertex vectors
     - alternate